-HSBC, UBS settle U.S. rate-rigging litigation; total payout tops $408 million
+HSBC, UBS settle U.S. rate-rigging litigation; 10 banks’ total payout tops $408 million

 Companies and investors use ISDAfix to price swaps transactions, commercial real estate mortgages and structured debt securities.

-The eight earlier settlements have won preliminary approval, and include payouts of $56.5 million from Goldman Sachs Group Inc (GS.N) and $52 million from JPMorgan Chase & Co (JPM.N), court papers show.
+Payouts include $56.5 million from Goldman Sachs Group Inc (GS.N); $52 million from JPMorgan Chase & Co (JPM.N); $50 million from each of Bank of America Corp (BAC.N), Credit Suisse Group AG (CSGN.S), Deutsche Bank AG (DBKGn.DE) and Royal Bank of Scotland Group Plc (RBS.L); $42 million from Citigroup Inc (C.N) and $30 million from Barclays Plc (BARC.L), court papers showed.

-BNP Paribas SA (BNPP.PA), Morgan Stanley (MS.N), Nomura Holdings Inc (8604.T) and Wells Fargo & Co (WFC.N) have not settled, the papers show.
+BNP Paribas SA (BNPP.PA), Morgan Stanley (MS.N), Nomura Holdings Inc (8604.T) and Wells Fargo & Co (WFC.N) have not settled, the papers showed.

 The private litigation is among many lawsuits in the Manhattan court accusing banks of conspiring to rig rate benchmarks, securities prices or commodities prices.